 This is a great place to begin narrowing your focus on necessary spending and determining where you’re able to make changes to free up the extra income you need during this uncertain time.

-Food: This is pretty self-explanatory, as we all need food to eat so you must prioritize food first in your budget to make sure that you and your family are healthy and well-fed.
+This is pretty self-explanatory, as we all need food to eat, so you must prioritize food first in your budget to make sure that you and your family are healthy and well-fed.

 This does mean spending on the basic staples and ingredients to make home-cooked meals.
 This does not mean take-out 5-nights a week and dining at fancy restaurants!

-Shelter: These expenses would include mortgage or rent payments, property taxes, PMI insurance, homeowners insurance and the like.
+These expenses would include mortgage or rent payments, property taxes, PMI insurance, homeowners insurance, and the like.
 These types of expenses would not include buying new furniture or updating your landscaping.

 Essential utility payments would include electric, natural gas, water, sewer, etc. but would not include things like cable or streaming services.

 Basic transportation, that is.
 Since your transportation must be safe and reliable, this could mean fixing the recent flat you got, daily bus fare, or even purchasing a new-to-you reliable vehicle that will not break down and leave you stranded on the freeway.
-If you are operating a vehicle than auto-insurance would also be considered an essential transportation expense.
+If you are operating a vehicle, then auto insurance would also be considered an essential transportation expense.